corobotics/corobots/Readme.md

-# Rochester Institute of Technology - Computer Science Department - Corobots
+# Corobots

-Main repository for the corobot software.
+Main repository for the corobot software, a research project at the Rochester Institute of Technology (Dept. of Computer Science)

 [Project Website](http://www.cs.rit.edu/~robotlab/corobots/)